 Here in alphabetical order are the ten national parks that you can incorporate into a drive along the Pacific Coast Highway.
 We haven't given detailed directions as those can be lengthy for the further parks and we assume you'll use a GPS, smartphone, or a good map.

 You can’t drive to this national park, of course, not even if you have an amphibious vehicle.
 Trips must be made on officially-sanctioned boats or planes, and private boats must have prior permission.
 Boats go from Ventura Harbor, where there’s an information office telling you all about the park and where you book your tickets.
 There are also plane trips from Camarillo Airport, which is a 20-minute drive east from Ventura Harbour in the city of Camarillo.

 Flights take about 40 minutes and boat trips from 1-4 hours depending on the island or islands being visited.
 You can also book a whale-watching cruise through the officially-sanctioned company, Island Packers.

-Crater Lake National Park is almost a four-hour drive from Crescent City.
+Crater Lakes National Park is almost a four-hour drive from Crescent City.
 It's the only national park in Oregon and was established in 1902, making it the fifth-oldest national park in the country.
 Crater Lake is the result of a volcano that collapsed, giving it its unique and dramatic look, with water now filling the volcano’s caldera.
 The lake is 1,949 feet (594 m) deep at its deepest, making it the deepest lake in the USA and the 9th-deepest in the world.
 In fact if you measure it by average depth, it becomes the third-deepest in the world.